xpack/web-doxygen/website/docs/manual/pages/docblocks.md

 </code></pre>

 </li>
-<li>If <a href="/web-doxygen/docs/pages/config/#cfg_javadoc_autobrief">JAVADOC\_AUTOBRIEF</a> is set to <span class="doxyComputerOutput">YES</span> in the configuration file, then using Javadoc style comment blocks will automatically start a brief description which ends at the first dot, question mark or exclamation mark followed by a space or new line.
+<li>If <a href="/web-doxygen/docs/pages/config/#cfg_javadoc_autobrief">JAVADOC_AUTOBRIEF</a> is set to <code>YES</code> in the configuration file, then using Javadoc style comment blocks will automatically start a brief description which ends at the first dot, question mark or exclamation mark followed by a space or new line.
 Here is an example:

 <pre><code>/** Brief description which ends at this dot.
 Details follow
  *  here.